Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ## 🚦💥🚥 CSMA/CA (DCF)
-_The fundamental Network Access Method known as "Carrier Sense Multiple Access/Collition Avoidance"_
+_The fundamental Network Access Method known as "Carrier Sense Multiple Access/Collition Avoidance".
+DCF is the process by which CSMA/CA is applied to Wi-Fi networks and can be found in the 802.11-1997 standard._

+- DCF is what sometimes is called "CSMA/CA"
+- DCF is used in **non-QoS WLANs**
+- Carrier sense involves devices checking whether the wireless medium is busy or idle.
+These processes are what make up CSMA/CA

 This simplified process is followed for every frame transmission to ensure that every device gets equal opportunity to transmit.
 This equal opportunity is the “multiple access” part of CSMA/CA: